troyhacks/MoonLight/docs/develop/installation.md

     <img width="320" src="https://github.com/user-attachments/assets/ea953f62-0d94-499c-92f0-491d31c2edff" />

+!!! info "pioarduino IDE"

+     PlatformIO IDE is default but as we are using latest esp-idf, pioarduino IDE is needed when PlatformIO IDE fails.
+For now, start with PlatformIO IDE (see later)

 **Step 4**: Build MoonLight

 * Press ☑️ in the bottom statusbar

     <img width="320" src="https://github.com/user-attachments/assets/4e6faf4a-f169-46e4-a2f8-5d4021516a04" />

-* When git is not installed on your system, install it, restart vscode and press ☑️ again
+* When git is not installed on your system, install it, restart VSCode and press ☑️ again

     * Windows: